jerry-ye-xu/jerry-ye-xu.github.io/_posts/2019-9-13-zero-sum-games.md

 In this case, no single strategy is winning for $p_{1}$.

 So that sucks.
-As you might know from experience (or maybe from your statistics classes), that if you just randomly choose any strategy and have infinite iterations your payout will be zero in the long-term.
+As you might know from experience (or maybe from your statistics classes), that if you just randomly choose any strategy and have infinite iterations your expected payout will be zero in the long-term.

 In fact, for the game of scissors-paper-rock, we call this situation the mixed equilibria of the game.